Careers360 Logo

 • This GnRH goes on to cause the anterior pituitary to release FSH and LH.

-Pituitary Feedback
+Pituitary Gland Feedback

-• High levels of testosterone and inhibin feedback to the hypothalamus to prevent GnRH release and to the pituitary to prevent FSH/LH release.
+• High levels of testosterone and inhibin feed back to the hypothalamus to prevent GnRH release, and to the pituitary to prevent FSH/LH release.

 • This forms the basis for the homeostatic regulation of hormone levels and spermatogenesis.